 Extensive research has found that SCS can:

 DPA’s efforts to establish SCS in San Francisco began in 2007 when DPA and the Alliance for Saving Lives held a well-attended symposium on the topic.
 DPA’s Bay Area staff have led local, state, and national advocacy on the issue.

 In 2016, DPA drafted a groundbreaking bill for Assembly member Susan Talamantes Eggman (D- San Joaquin) that would have allowed jurisdictions to permit SCS and would provide legal protections for the staff, volunteers, and participants in such programs.
 The bill was co-sponsored with Tarzana Treatment Center and Project Inform.

-Although the bill failed in the Public Safety Committee, DPA is committed to running the bill again in 2017, educating elected officials on the benefits of SCS, building public support, and working with organizations like the San Francisco Drug Users’ Union to make the idea a reality.
+Although the bill failed in the Public Safety Committee, DPA is committed to running the bill again, educating elected officials on the benefits of SCS, building public support, and working with organizations like the San Francisco Drug Users’ Union to make the idea a reality.